A Maze of Time

 I’m no uncle, anymore.

-He hugs me goodbye without words, and leaves with his parents.
+He hugs me goodbye without words, and leaves with his parents, and the Watchtower is quiet.

 Doubt